SteffeyDev/react-native-popover-view/README.md

 #### `2.x` to `3.0`

 * `fromRect` and `fromView` have been consolidated into a single `from` prop, where you can pass a Rect or a Ref.
 All Refs passed in must now be a `RefObject` created from `React.createRef` or `React.useRef`.
 All Rects passed in must be an actual Rect object (e.g. `from={new Rect(x, y, width, height)}`).
-* `from` prop now supports additional modes, including passing in a Touchable for simpler usage.
+* `from` prop now supports additional modes, including passing in a React element for simpler usage.
 See new examples and usage notes above.
 * `fromDynamicRect` has been removed.

 #### `1.x` to `2.0`